-7. Roles and responsibilities
+8. Roles and responsibilities

-7.1 The Governing Board
+8.1 The governing board

-The governing board has delegated the approval of this policy to the Headteacher.
-The governing board will hold the Headteacher to account for the implementation of this policy.
+The governing board has delegated the approval of this policy to the headteacher.
+The governing board will approve the RSE policy, and hold the headteacher to account for its implementation.

-7.2 The Headteacher
+8.2 The headteacher

-The Headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory (non-science) components of RSE (see section 8).
+The headteacher is responsible for ensuring that RSE is taught consistently across the school, for sharing resources and materials with parents and carers, and for managing requests to withdraw pupils from non-statutory [non-science] components of RSE (see section 9).

-7.3 Staff
+8.3 Staff

-All staff are responsible for:
+Staff are responsible for:

 - Delivering RSE in a sensitive way

-- Modeling positive attitudes to RSE
+- Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual pupils

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-

-science] components of RSE
+- Responding appropriately to pupils whose parents/carers wish them to be withdrawn from the non-statutory [non-science] components of RSE

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.